top of page

 Embracing Holistic Health: Bridging the Gap Between Mind, Body, and Movement in 2024

 In contemporary healthcare, there's a growing recognition of the interconnectedness between mental and physical health, emphasising the importance of adopting a holistic approach to well-being.
-This shift towards holistic health acknowledges the profound impact of psychological factors on physical health and underscores the necessity of addressing the mind-body connection for optimal wellness.
+This shift towards holistic well-being acknowledges the profound impact of psychological factors on physical health and underscores the necessity of addressing the mind-body connection for optimal wellness.
 As we delve into 2024, integrating evidence from kinesiology, psychology, and neuroscience provides a robust foundation for understanding and promoting holistic health.

 Historical Context: Cartesian Dualism and Its Impact